-In October we published the report from the independent Review of the PhD in the Social Sciences.
+In October 2021, we published the independent ‘review of the PhD in the social sciences’ report.
 The focus of the review was on the capabilities needed by social science graduates to ensure their contribution to research and their global competitiveness, and the optimum ways to develop them.

-This response summarises how we will address the issues identified and recommendations made by the Review and sets out our ambitious vision for postgraduate training:
+In December 2021, we published a response to the review detailing how we planned to address the issues identified and recommendations made by the review, setting out our ambitious vision for postgraduate training:

 To develop globally competitive social science researchers who are able to operate in interdisciplinary, collaborative, and challenge-led environments across a range of sectors, and are drawn from diverse backgrounds and experiences.

-Employability skills – introducing Research in Practice as a core component of the doctoral experience for all ESRC funded students, including the opportunity for a 3-month placement in academia, policy, business or third sector organisations.
+Introducing ‘research in practice’ as a core component of the doctoral experience for all ESRC-funded students, including the opportunity for a three month placement in academia, policy, business or third sector organisations.

-An independent Steering Group provided guidance to the Office throughout the Review.
-The Steering Group was Chaired by Professor Kathy Rastle, Royal Holloway University, and comprises members from across the sector, including major employers and students.
-Full membership details can be found in Appendix 1 of the report.
+An independent steering group provided guidance to the ESRC Office throughout the review.
+The steering group was chaired by Professor Kathy Rastle, Royal Holloway University, and comprised members from across the sector including major employers and students.
+Full membership details can be found in appendix one of the report.

 Publication of student data